lablup/backend.ai-docs-webui/docs/user_setting/user_settings.rst

 This is a feature that retrieves and creates the SSH keypair required when connecting directly to the compute session via SSH.
 If you click the button on the right, the following dialog appears.
 Click the copy button on the right to copy the existing SSH public key.
-If there is no SSH keypair or if you want to renew it, click the GENERATE button.
+There will be provided public key when you signed in Backend.AI.
+You can update SSH keypair by clicking generate button on the right bottom of the dialog.
 SSH public/private keys are randomly generated and stored as user information.
 Please note that the secret key cannot be checked again unless it is saved manually immediately after creation.